qfnsoilunion/UnionRegistry/replit.md

 ## Overview

 Union Registry is a full-stack web application serving as a management portal for the Kashmir Valley Tank Owners & Petroleum Dealers Association.
-The application enables comprehensive management of dealers, employees, clients, and business operations without requiring authentication.
-Instead, it uses a role-based system where users select between "ADMIN" or "DEALER" roles stored in localStorage.
+The system provides comprehensive management of dealers, employees, clients, and business operations with advanced security features including password-protected admin access (Union@2025) and 2-factor authentication with QR codes.

+The application uses a role-based system where users can access either ADMIN or DEALER portals.
 The system maintains a unified registry of petroleum dealers and their employees across the Kashmir Valley, providing tools for employee management, client registration, transfer processing, and audit logging.
-The homepage showcases the association's history, leadership, and provides quick search functionality.
+The homepage features sophisticated petrol fuel flowing animations and showcases the association's history, leadership, and advanced system capabilities instead of search functionality (removed per user request).

 ## User Preferences